dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step5-4-rancher-ui-create-cluster-custom-all-in-1-rke2-cluster-pg4.png)

 You will be presented with `Registration` tab.
+Check the 'Insecure: Select this to skip TLS...'
 Click on the command to copy.

 ![Rancher UI](./Images-10-13-2021/part1-step5-5-rancher-ui-create-cluster-custom-all-in-1-rke2-cluster-copy-command-pg5.png)